lauirene/cse428/README.md

 - input_submatrix_width: input submatrix column size, default: 224.
 - stride: scanning stride for the input Hi-C matrix, default: 20.
 - scan_boundary: off-diagonal bound for the scanning, default: 0 (to save time).
 You can also use 200, the detection results should be similar.
 - trained_model_path: load fine-tuned model for inference.
 Use "hicfoundation_loop.pth.tar" for high-coverage loop detection and "hicfoundation_loop_lc.pth.tar" for low-coverage loop detection.
 For human dataset, total reads smaller than 50M is treated as low-coverage, that equals to any experiments with less than around 200 reads per 10 kb.
+Here the model should be [hicfoundation_loop.pth.tar](hicfoundation_model/hicfoundation_loop.pth.tar) or [hicfoundation_loop_lc.pth.tar](hicfoundation_model/hicfoundation_loop_lc.pth.tar).
+Make sure you follow the installment instructions to download models before you run.
 - output_dir: output directory to save the results, default: hicfoundation_inference.
 - gpu: which gpu to use, default: None (will use all GPU).
 You can specify --gpu="0" to only use GPU 0, you can also specify --gpu="0,1" to use GPU0 and GPU1.
 <br>